milanovicandrej/pplvc-emulator/README.md

 - Basic software for interaction

 ## How To:
- - Install the latest gcc compile and run make
+ - Install the latest gcc compiler and run make

 ## Roadmap:
  - Improve video card efficiency